-- 1. The investigation of individual building allotments shall be carried out in accordance with the National Enviornmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health.
+Restricted discretionary standards RD1 Provision shall be made for the disposal of wastewater via the Christchurch City Council reticulated Subdivision sanitary sewage disposal system. in Any application for subdivision shall include an assessment of all allotment (other than those for Industrial roads, services or utilities) to determine the extent and potential effects of landfill gas and other General contaminants.
+Zone Notes: Wilmers The investigation of individual building allotments shall be carried out in accordance with the National Road) Enviornmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health.
 An investigation shall also be carried out to evaluate the extent of and potential effects on the health and safety of occupiers of the site and of other land caused by landfill gas.
-These investigations shall be carried out by persons with recognised expertise and experience. - 2.
+These investigations shall be carried out by persons with recognised expertise and experience.
 In the event that soil contamination is identified or landfill gas is detected at levels which require remedial and/or site management measures to be undertaken, these measures shall be undertaken and recorded, and copies of the investigation and remediation/site management reports shall accompany the resource consent application.

-RD2 Subdivision in Industrial Heavy Zone (Islington)

-- 1. Any application for subdivision of land which creates new allotments for commercial or industrial activities which are located wholly between Pound Road and the internal road immediately to the east of Pound Road (as shown on Chapter 16 Appendix 16.7.2, shall be accompanied by a landscape plan for: - a. the area of land identified the Chapter 16 Appendix 16.7.2 requiring specific landscape treatment.
-The plan submitted shall be in accordance with the design shown on the Outline Development Plan; - the balance of any new allotment frontage areas located within 10m of the Pound Road boundary that are not already covered by the specific landscape plans required at (a) above; - Landscape plans shall detail the plant species, density of planting, and the planting and maintenance programme - including irrigation, weed control and replacement of dead and diseased plants.
+RD2 Any application for subdivision of land which creates new allotments for commercial or industrial Subdivision activities which are located wholly between Pound Road and the internal road immediately to the east in Industrial of Pound Road (as shown on Chapter 16 Appendix 16.7.2, shall be accompanied by a landscape plan Heavy Zone (Islington) the area of land identified the Chapter 16 Appendix 16.7.2 requiring specific landscape treatment.
+The plan submitted shall be in accordance with the design shown on the Outline Development b. the balance of any new allotment frontage areas located within 10m of the Pound Road boundary that are not already covered by the specific landscape plans required at (a) above; Landscape plans shall detail the plant species, density of planting, and the planting and maintenance programme - including irrigation, weed control and replacement of dead and diseased plants.

-RD3 Subdivision in Industrial 1. by subdivision within the area shown as "Future Development Area" on the Outline Development can at Chapter 16 Appendix 16.7.8 for the Industrial Heavy Zone shall not occur until the following books have been undertaken: Heavy Zone (South West Hornby) a. the full southern spine road between Main South Road and Shands Road (marked as 'C') on the Outline Development Plan) has been constructed and is open to traffic; and i ioi iioy) the construction (being physical works) of the upgrade of Connaught Drive/ Halswell Junction Road to traffic signals has commenced; and the construction (being physical works) of the 4-laning of Shands Road between Halswell Junction Road and the Christchurch Southern Motorway Extension; and d.
-Capacity upgrades have commenced at the following intersections - Intersection of southern spine road and Shands Road (marked as 'A' on the Oultine Development Plan) Intersection of northern spine road and Shands Road (marked as 'B' on the Oultine Development Plan) 2.
-Any subdivision within the Industrial Heavy Zone (South West Hornby as identified in Chapter 16 Appendix 16.7.8, excluding land marked "Area 1", shall not occur until the following works have been undertaken: a.
-The construction (being physical works) of the intersection of Shands Road and the southern spine road (marked as 'A' on the Outline Development Plan) incorporating traffic signals has commenced; and b.
-The construction (being physical works) of the Christchurch Southern Motorway Extension and the 4-laning of Shands Road between Sir James Wattie Drive and Marshs Road has commenced.
-RD4 Subdivision in the Industrial General Zone (North Belfast) 1.
-Any application for subdivision.
+RD3 Any subdivision within the area shown as "Future Development Area" on the Outline Development Subdivision Plan at Chapter 16 Appendix 16.7.8 for the Industrial Heavy Zone shall not occur until the following in Industrial works have been undertaken: Heavy Zone a. the full southern spine road between Main South Road and Shands Road (marked as 'C') on the (South West Outline Development Plan) has been constructed and is open to traffic; and Hornby) the construction (being physical works) of the upgrade of Connaught Drive/ Halswell Junction Road to traffic signals has commenced; and c. the construction (being physical works) of the 4-laning of Shands Road between Halswell Junction Road and the Christchurch Southern Motorway Extension; and d.
+Capacity upgrades have commenced at the following intersections -- Intersection of southern spine road and Shands Road (marked as 'A' on the Oultine Development Plan) - Intersection of northern spine road and Shands Road (marked as 'B' on the Oultine Development Plan) Any subdivision within the Industrial Heavy Zone (South West Hornby as identified in Chapter 16 Appendix 16.7.8, excluding land marked "Area 1", shall not occur until the following works have been undertaken: The construction (being physical works) of the intersection of Shands Road and the southern spine road (marked as 'A' on the Outline Development Plan) incorporating traffic signals has commenced; and The construction (being physical works) of the Christchurch Southern Motorway Extension and the 4-laning of Shands Road between Sir James Wattie Drive and Marshs Road has commenced.
+RD4 Any application for subdivision.
+Subdivision in the Industrial General Zone (North Belfast)